tjdragonhash/hedera22-dlobex/README.md

 - Support for HSM ([Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module))

 The goal is to encourage discussions on how to bridge traditional finance and public blockchains, not to advocate a model (AMM) vs another (CLOB), to simply realize that a convergence is easier to achieve, and new models could help making markets more efficient, more transparent by reducing risk and increase visibility.
+ERC20s in this model can represent any asset, they do not have to be electronic, they could represent a real world asset, reducing the cost for production, distribution and consumption.
+Furthermore, DLOBex brings transparency to execution and settlement, improving pricing.

 ## Definitions
 ### CLOB